Ripiter/Grundlaggende-programmering/README.md

 # Grundlaggende-programmering
-Test
-In side the Word H1 you can find diffrent classes that have code inside them that solved the assigment
+Inside of the Word H1 file you can find diffrent classes that have code inside them that solved the assigment

 x = Done